Maker Geeks Filament Review: Customers Say Stay Away

 The reason is that the website might not be updated often, but the label on the spool comes straight from the latest batch of PLA from the manufacturer.

-QUICK NOTE: While a very small number of customers have reported stringing, clogging and otherwise uneven flow while using Maker Geeks filament no matter what temperature they tried.
+QUICK NOTE: a number of customers have reported stringing, clogging and otherwise uneven flow while using Maker Geeks filament no matter what temperature they tried.

 Website, Packaging, and Spool Design